 For further information on the services offered on board, on how to inform us of any special needs or other requirements not expressly mentioned in this section, please get in touch with your travel agent.

 Accessible cabins, fitted out especially for guests with disabilities and/or reduced mobility, are available on every ship in the fleet.
 Guests requiring an accessible cabin can request it at the time of booking.

 The accessible cabins are larger and offer more space for movement than regular cabins, and come with extra facilities and equipment to meet special needs.

 Check the facilities available on your preferred ship:

 MSC Armonia, MSC Divina, MSC Fantasia, MSC Lirica, MSC Magnifica, MSC Musica, MSC Opera, MSC Orchestra, MSC Poesia, MSC Preziosa, MSC Sinfonia, MSC Splendida

 All decks, public areas and tenders are designed to be as accessible as possible for guests with reduced mobility.
+There might be ports or tender services you may not access with a mobility device as we cannot lift it.
 In addition, there are varying numbers of specially fitted-out cabins available on each ship in the fleet.
 For safety reasons, guests requiring assistance may be requested to travel with a carer, depending on the specific route.

 Wheelchairs are available on board our ships, for the use of guests during embarkation and disembarkation only, or in case of emergency.
 Guests that require constant use of a wheelchair or any other form of support must bring their own equipment with them.
 It is the responsibility of the guest to check with the relevant producers/suppliers that this equipment is safe to take on board and use on a cruise ship, and to organise both its delivery to the departure terminal in good time for embarkation, and its collection at the end of the cruise.